History of The City of Willows

 Through the 20th century, the courthouse underwent multiple small additions, but by the 2010s it required seismic reinforcement and modernization.
 Beginning in 2019, the State of California launched a major rehabilitation and expansion project.
 The work included restoration of the historic façade, removal of non-historic wings, and construction of a new two-story annex that added courtrooms and public service areas while preserving the integrity of the 1894 structure.

-Renovated courthouse courtesy of California Preservation Society
+Renovated Glenn County Courthouse Courtesy of California Preservation Society

 The Carnegie Library and Willows Museum

 Civic pride also flourished in the early 1900s, when the Willows Women’s Improvement Club established a reading room that grew into a public library.
-Their efforts attracted a $10,000 grant from the Carnegie Foundation in 1910, leading to the construction of a handsome Classical Revival–style library at 336 W. Walnut Street.
+Their efforts attracted a $10,000 grant from the Carnegie Foundation in 1910, leading to the construction of a handsome Classical Revival–style library at 336 West Walnut Street.

 Designed by architect C. N. Kittinger and built by Graham & Jensen, the building featured Corinthian columns and a temple-like portico symbolizing knowledge and progress.
 It served as the community’s public library until 1969, when a new facility was built downtown.

-Willows Carnegie Library turned Museum
+Willows Carnegie Library (pre-1969) Willows Museum (post-1969)

 Rather than demolish the historic structure, the city preserved it as part of a Bicentennial Community Project, reopening it as the Willows Museum.
 Today, the museum hosts exhibits on agriculture, pioneer life, and local heritage, surrounded by a “Heritage Garden” that celebrates the area’s enduring connection to its past.